ladytrell/malachite-mvc/README.md

   ## Description

- A posting techology blogs.
+ A posting site for technology blogs.
 The backend is a database with tables for comments, posts and user.
 Table rows can be modified, added and removed from any of the table.
+Only signed in users can create, edit or delete posts or view and add comments.

   ## Table of Contents (Optional)